landino44/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
-Luciano Andino's final project
+Luciano Andino - Final Project

 ## **Rent a Parking Space**
-This dapp allows people to rent a parking space per hour.
+This dapp allows people to rent a parking space per day.
 Parking lots and individuals can offer their free spaces.
-Ussing the app, driver will be able to seach into the free spaces close to their destination,  reserve one of them for a period of time, and paying its cost by a direct transfer to the owner.
+Ussing the app, driver will be able to seach into the free spaces close to their destination,  reserve one of them for a period of time, and pay its cost by a direct transfer to the owner.
-To simplify the problem, drivers will not be able to make a reservation for a future day.
-Each reservation must be for at least one hour.
+To simplify the problem, drivers will not be able to make a reservation for a future day, and each reservation must be for the whole day.

-**Parking Space**
-Every Parking S

-The city is divided into different areas, which are labeled on every street, and each of them has a parking price per hour.

-**Government**
-The government is the entity that will receive every payment, and it will charge a fine if there is a parked car without initiate its parking time in the app.

-**Controller**
-Controllers will verify each parked car, try to find if anyone has not been initiated its parking time in the app.
-If so, the controller will send the information to the government, which charge the driver with a fine.

-**Driver**
-Drivers has an account where they can deposit credit sending a transference to the Government.
-Drivers will use that credit to pay their parking time.
-Each driver will have a collection of cars, that will be represented just with an id.
+This Dapp will have two smart contracts: ParkingSystem and ParkingReservationManager.

+**ParkingSystem**
+This is the main smart contract.
+It will allow owners to add their parking spaces paying a registration fee, then drivers will be able to reserve them for a day.
+When parking finishes, the smart contract will charge its cost and it will transfer it to the owner.

+**ParkingReservationManager**
+This smart contract is in charge of saving the reservations and control their states.
+Note: This smart contract is not strictly necessary, because its behavior could be developed in ParkingSystem; but I've decided to write it just to have interaction between two smart contracts.

 ## **Attributes and Behavior**
-There will be 4 contracts: ParkingArea, Government, Controller, Driver.

-**ParkingArea**
+**ParkingSystem**
+    Structs
+    •	ParkingSpaceOwner: it represents the owner of parking spaces.
+It has the account where he will receive his payments for each rent.
+    •	ParkingSpace: it has the information of the parking spaces: location, owner, parking price and its reservation status.

    Attributes
-    •	government: id of government which it belongs.
-    •	id: area name.
-    •	price: parking price for an hour.
-This the only that will be able to change in the future.
+    •	spaceOwners: a collection of ParkingSpaceOwner.
+	•	ownerIndex: it is an id of Owners.
+It will increment for each owner registered in the system.
+Note: to implement this, I've used Conters.Counter of "@openzeppelin/contracts/utils/Counters.sol".
+	•	ownersById: it is a mapping to find an Owner by its Id.
+	•	ownerIdByName: it is a mapping to find the Owner Id by its name.
+	•	enrolledOwners: to control enrolled owners.
+    •	parkingSpaces: a mapping to find space Id by its name.
+	•	spaces: a collection of ParkingSpaces.
+	•	spaceCount: a count of spaces.
+Note: to implement this, I've used Conters.Counter of "@openzeppelin/contracts/utils/Counters.sol".
+	•	registeredSpaces: to control registered spaces, using its name as unique key.
+	•	ownerBySpaceId: a mapping to get the owner Id by space name.
+	•	activeReservation: a mapping to get the reservation Id by space name.

     Behavior
-    •	Initialization: it will be initialized providing its three attributes.
-    •	setPrice: it allows the Government to change the value of parking time.
-This method must verify the caller is the Government.
-    •	getPrice: it allows everyone to know the price of parking hour in this area.

-**Government**
+    •	addParkingSpaceOwner: to register a new owner.
+This is used internally, when a space is registered.
+    •	isOwnerEnrolled: to know if a specific owner is already enrolled.
+    •	getOwnersQuantity: to get owners registered quantity.
+    •	addParkingSpace: to register a new parking space.
+It will take the sender as the space owner.
+If the owner is not registered, it will create it and save it.
+The space registration has a fee (system fee), and it will be charged to the owner.
+    •	getSpacesQuantity: to get spaces registered quantity.
+    •	getParkingSpaceInfo: to get space information specifying a space index.
+	•	getParkingSpaceInfoByName: to get space information specifying a space name.
+    •	getSpacesStatus: to get statuses of every registered space.
+    •	isAReservedSpace: to know if a space is already reserved.
+	•	reserveParkingSpace: to reserve a parking space.
+It will asume the driver is the sender.
+This operation has a fee (system fee), and it will be charged to the driver.
+It controls the driver is not the space owner.
+	•	finishParking: to finish a parking in progress.
+It controls the sender is the same driver who made the reservation, and the its state.
+At this time the driver will pay the parking price to the owner.

+**ParkingReservationManager**
+Note: It implements Ownable of "@openzeppelin/contracts/access/Ownable.sol"
+    Structs
+    •	Reservation: the information of the reservation: space name, accounts (owner and driver), status and parking price. enum
+    •	Status: to represent the reservation status: InProgress and Finished.

    Attributes
-    •	parkingAreas: a collection of ParkingAreas.
-To simplify access, it will be a mapp having as key the ParkingArea’s id, and value the instance.
-    •	fineValues: a map of fines.
-Its key will be the ParkingArea’s id, and the value the fine’s amount.
-    •	registeredDrivers: a map to indicate if a driver has been registered in the app.
+	•	reservationIndex: to create the reservation index.
+It will increment for each reservation.
+Note: to implement this, I've used Conters.Counter of "@openzeppelin/contracts/utils/Counters.sol".
-    •	parkedCars: a collection of parked cars.
-To simplify access, it would be a map.
+	•	reservations: a collection of created reservations.

     Behavior
-    •	registerDriver: this function allows to register the sender as a driver, putting its address into the registeredDrivers map.
-    •

-**Controller**
-    Attributes

-    Behavior
-    •	verifyParkedCar: this function verifies if the parked car has initiated its parking time.
-If not, will send a message to the Government to charge the driver with a fine.

-**Driver**
-    Attributes
-    •	balance: it saves the driver’s credits.
-    •	cars: a collection of car’s ids.
-This is a map, that indicates if each car is parked or not.
-    •

-    Behavior
-    •	register: this function registers the driver in the dapp.
-It sends the registration to the Government.
-This function must be called for the owner.
+    •	getParkingReservationInfo: to get the information of the reservation.
-    •	addACar: this is to add a car in the cars collection.
-This function must be called for the owner.
+    •	reserveParkingSpace: to create a reservation.
+It controls the driver is not the space owner.
-    •	addCredit: this function allows the driver to add credits in his balance.
-This value will be transferred to the Government.
-This function must be called for the owner.
-    •	starParkingTime: this function allows the driver to park one of his cars, indicating its id by a parameter.
-This function must be called for the owner.
-    •	stopParkingTime: it finishes the parking time, and it will transfer the amount to the Government.
+    •	finishParking: to finisha reservation in progress.